patroni/patroni/docs/faq.rst

     There will be a leader in the cluster which will be a standby in charge of replicating changes from a remote Postgres node.
     Then, there will be a set of standbys configured with cascading replication from such leader member.

+    **Note:** the standby cluster doesn't know anything about the source cluster which it is replicating from -- it can even use ``restore_command`` instead of WAL streaming, and may use an absolutely independent DCS cluster.

     Refer to :ref:`standby_cluster` for more details.

 What is a ``leader`` in Patroni?